Top HR Metrics to Prioritize This Year

 Together, these metrics help HR leaders move beyond assumptions to understand the true drivers of employee loyalty, energy, and growth—and take action to improve them.

 In a world where skills are the new currency, HR teams need clear visibility into learning outcomes and workforce capabilities.
-Critical metrics for tracking training and development include:
+Critical metrics when tracking training and development include:

 • Training completion rate: The percentage of employees completing required or optional learning programs.